TheMostlyGreat/mythos/code/prompts/frameworks/setting_template.md

   - Specific scenes or plot points that highlight the setting

 ---
-# Setting Description for "The Great Gatsby"
+# EXAMPLE: Setting Description for "The Great Gatsby" by F. Scott Fitzgerald

 ## General Information
 - **Name of the Setting:** Long Island and New York City